 Zach ThomasZach Thomas Clark Hill

-Zach Thomas's practice centers on state and federal court litigation involving the healthcare and products liability sectors.
+Zach Thomas focuses his practice on prosecution and defense of complex state and federal court litigation involving the healthcare and oil & gas sectors.

 Zach focuses primarily on complex contract disputes and business torts involving healthcare providers, including prosecution of under-reimbursement claims against ERISA welfare benefits plans and defense of providers in partnership disputes, billing fraud, and other matters.
 He regularly defends healthcare providers in professional liability/medical malpractice litigation and before their state licensing boards, including the Texas Medical Board and Texas State Board of Pharmacy.

-He also has significant experience defending product manufacturers in cases involving industrial accidents, fires, toxic exposure, and other types of personal injury and property damage.
+He also has significant experience defending oil & gas companies and product manufacturers in cases involving catastrophic failures, industrial accidents, fires, toxic exposure, and other types of personal injury and property damage.

 Zach has experience with all aspects of pre-trial, trial, and appellate work, including first-chair trial and appellate counsel experience.
 He routinely argues every type of motion, handles all phases of discovery, and works closely with clients to find and effectuate strategic solutions.
 In several cases, he has prepared and argued briefing resulting in dismissal of claims, or the action in its entirety.